google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Reconstructing the TBSCertificate {#reconstructing_tbscertificate}

-To reconstruct the TBSCertificate component of a precertificate from a certificate, TLS clients should remove the Transparency Information extension described in {{x509v3_transinfo_extension}}.
+Validation of an SCT for a certificate (where the `type` of the `TransItem` is `x509_sct_v2`) uses the unmodified TBSCertificate component of the certificate.

+Before an SCT for a precertificate (where the `type` of the `TransItem` is `precert_sct_v2`) can be validated, the TBSCertificate component of the precertificate needs to be reconstructed from the TBSCertificate component of the certificate as follows:

+* Remove the Transparency Information extension
+  (see {{x509v3_transinfo_extension}}).

-If the SCT checked is for a precertificate (where the `type` of the `TransItem` is `precert_sct_v2`), then the client SHOULD also remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (See Section 3.3. of [RFC6962]), in the process of reconstructing the TBSCertificate.
-That is to allow embedded v1 and v2 SCTs to co-exist in a certificate (See {{v1_coexistence}}).
+* Remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (see section 3.3 of [RFC6962]).
+This allows embedded v1 and v2 SCTs to co-exist in a certificate (see {{v1_coexistence}}).

 ### Validating SCTs